Which Safety Harness Should I Buy? [Buyers Guide]

 Comfort and Ease of Use

 Let’s be honest.
-You could spend a good deal of money on a harness just because it’s more comfortable or easier to use than another.
+You could spend a good deal of money on a fall protection harness just because it’s more comfortable or easier to use than another.
 Is that a bad thing?
 Investing in employee comfort isn’t just a nice thing to do, it increases the likelihood that your employee will not only wear the harness but wear it properly.
-An improperly worn harness can be just as useless as no harness at all.
+An improperly worn body harness can be just as useless as no harness at all.
 Ease of use also increases the likelihood that the harness is worn properly and minimizes the time needed for workers to don them.

 Padding, different types of buckles, and other features, while not always necessary, can definitely improve the user’s experience.
 Still, they can also come with some pitfalls.
 For example, padding that covers the harness straps might make the straps more tolerable to wear but they could also potentially hide defects or damage making the harnesses more difficult to inspect.